ammarrai/hackexpedition2018/dataparsing/readme.md

 2. Have access to the Dun and Bradstreet API , through which I was able to pull info.
 Part 1 was a search endpoint to get all businesses in VA , part 2 was getting specific business info based on a unique id.

 3. Clean , merge all of the content in there.
-No data files being uploaded.
+No data files being uploaded by me.

 4. Also calculate haversine distance to figure out which two businesses are closeby.